 WriteGirl welcomes energetic women of diverse professional backgrounds.

 Are you a writer who'd like to help a girl find her creative voice?
 Are you someone with strong communication skills?
 Interested in joining a vibrant community of women?
-We are looking for volunteers for our upcoming season.
+We are looking for volunteers for our current season.

 With more than twenty major events annually and a growing membership of women and girls, WriteGirl is interested in any skills you have to offer.
 Mentor a girl, help us promote our publications, co-produce a workshop or fundraising event, write press releases, design event flyers, or help with member communications.
 We will do our best to match your skills, interests and availability with our needs.
 You don’t have to be a professional writer, but all volunteers must have tenacious communication skills and a desire to help support the growth and development of this organization and the teen girls we serve.